 Are Driving Record Points the Same as Insurance Points?

 Not always.
-Insurance companies have their own “insurance points,” different from DMV points.
-DMV points affect your license status, while insurance points affect your premium.
+Insurance companies have their own insurance points system different from DMV points.
+DMV points affect your drivers license record, while insurance points affect your insurance premium.

 Does the Type of Traffic Violation Impact How Long the Points Stay?

 Yes.
-Serious violations (DUI or reckless driving) result in more points that stay longer.
-Minor offenses (driving 1-2 miles per hour over the speed limit) result in fewer points that expire sooner.
+Serious violations like a DUI or reckless driving cause more points that stay on your record longer.
+Minor offenses like speeding tickets cause fewer points that fall off your record sooner.

 Do Points Disappear After a Certain Amount of Time?

-Most state’s points stop affecting your record after a certain period.
-Some states use a “rolling” system where each point drops off after its designated time.
+Most state’s license points stop affecting your driving record after a certain period of time.
+Some states use a rolling system where each point drops off after a certain amount of years.

 Does Paying a Traffic Ticket Remove Points From My Record?